 210.8 Board Meeting Agenda 212 Closed Sessions

-Approved 11-18-02 Reviewed 5-16-05, 2-20-06, 4-18-11, 05-18-15, 7-22-19 Revised
+Approved 11-18-02 Reviewed 5-16-05, 2-20-06, 4-18-11, 05-18-15, 7-22-19 Revised 11/25/2025

-Closed sessions take place as part of an open meeting.
-The item for discussion in the closed session will be listed as part of the tentative agenda on the public notice.
+The item for discussion in the closed session will be listed as part of the tentative agenda on the public notice with the full text of the Iowa Code citation reference stated on the agenda.
 The motion for a closed session, stating the purpose for the closed session, will be made and seconded during the open meeting.
-A minimum of two-thirds of the board, or all of the board members present, must vote in favor of the motion on a roll call vote.
-Closed sessions will be tape recorded and have detailed minutes kept by the board secretary.
+A minimum of two-thirds of the board, or all of the board members present, if any are absent, must vote in favor of the motion on a roll call vote.
+Closed sessions will be recorded and have detailed minutes kept by the board secretary.
+No voting will take place in the closed session.
 Final action on matters discussed in the closed session will be taken in an open meeting.

-Legal Reference: Iowa Code §§ 20.17; 21; 22.7; 279.15, .16, .24.
+Iowa Code §§ 21; 22.7; 279.24.

 Cross Reference: 208 Ad Hoc Committees